1990 World Series of Poker

 The 1990 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.

-Preliminary events
+Events

+There were 14 preliminary events at the 1990 World Series of Poker.
+Amarillo Slim became the first player to win WSOP bracelets in three different decades.

 Main Event

 There were 194 entrants to the main event.
-Each paid $10,000 to enter the tournament.
+Each paid $10,000 to enter the tournament, with the top 36 players finishing in the money.
 For the first time since the 1984 WSOP Main Event, the final table had nine players.
 On the third day of the tournament, Stu Ungar was found unconscious on the floor of his hotel room from a drug overdose.
 However, he had such a chip lead that even when the dealers kept taking his blinds out every orbit, Ungar still made the final table and finished ninth pocketing $25,050.
+Berry Johnston entered the final table in pursuit of second Main Event title, but finished in fifth.

 Final table

-Other high finishes
+In The Money Finishes

-NB: This list is restricted to top 30 finishers with an existing Wikipedia entry.
+NB: This list is restricted to In The Money finishers with an existing Wikipedia entry.